A necessary condition for supernova fallback invading newborn neutron-star magnetosphere: Summary and discussion

 We note that our numerical results are obtained by spherically symmetric relativistic hydrodynamic simulations.
 The fallback accretion and the relativistic outflow from the nascent NS are in general anisotropic, and the contact surface between the in- and outflows will be subject to the RT instability, the consequences of which cannot be captured by our one-dimensional study.
 Multi-dimensional simulations are desirable for quantifying the impacts of such effects on the critical fallback condition.
 In addition, magnetohydrodynamics simulations are also important especially for the cases where the fallback matter invading down to the magnetosphere; whether and how the magnetosphere is reconfigured and/or buried by the fallback matter?
 These points will be investigated in our future work.

-\acknowledgements The authors thank Naoki Yoshida for fruitful discussion.
+\acknowledgements The authors thank Naoki Yoshida and Tilman Hartwig for fruitful discussions and technical support.
 YZ is supported by the International Graduate Program for Excellence in Earth-Space Science (IGPEES) at the University of Tokyo.
 This work is also supported by JSPS KAKENHI Grant Numbers JP16H06341, JP20H05639, JP20K04010, JP20H01904, JP18K13579, MEXT, Japan.